deepns/jekyll-blog-in-cloud-run/_posts/2022-10-22-jekyll-blog-on-azure-container-instance.md

 ## Create container registry

+Creating a new container registry under the resource group just created (`az-learn`)

-- `--name` must be specified in lower case, alpha numeric and globally unique within the Azure Container Registry
+- `--name` of the registry must be specified in lower case, alpha numeric and globally unique within the Azure Container Registry
-- `Basic` sku is good enough for this exercise
+- Going with `Basic` sku for this exercise.
+The default storage (10GB) and image throughput is good enough for this requirement.
+More about ACR Skus [here](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-skus).

 ```text
 ➜  ~ az acr create --resource-group az-learn --name jekyllblogacr --sku Basic --output table